cccs-eric/assemblyline4_docs/docs/administration/service_management.md

         ransomware: ['bad1', 'bad2', ...]
 ```

-This will cause the service to **only** use the terms I've specified when looking for `ransomware` terms.
-This is still subject to the hit threshold defined in the service base.
+This configuration will instruct the service to **only** use the specified terms for `ransomware` detection, adhering to the default hit threshold as defined in the service base.

 ###### Advanced Term Override

-Let's say, I want to use a custom set of terms for `ransomware` detection and I want to set the hit threshold to `1` instead of `2` (default).
-Then I can set the following:
+If you need to use custom terms for `ransomware` detection and set a specific hit threshold, you can configure the following:

 ```yaml
 config: